ffund/tcp-ip-essentials/online-faq.md

 #### How will I review my work, once it is graded?

 After the grader is finished with a lab assignment, it will be re-opened for review.
 You will see a Feedback panel in each question with a list of rubric items that were applied to your submission, and you can get more information about each rubric item.

+#### What should I do if I think my work was graded incorrectly?

+Once the assignment is graded, you should carefully review it.
+If you spot a grading error, please make a private post on Ed explaning the issue, and the course staff will review it.

+Regrade requests are only accepted **up to 3 days** after an assignment is graded and re-opened for review.

 ### How is the overall lab grade computed?
 Are any lab grades dropped?